 When I was in my early 20s, I thought of my credit card bill due date as a “ballpark” concept — I actually thought a day late here, a couple days late there didn’t matter.

 As you can probably guess, this approach did not do wonders for my credit score, and I’ve worked hard to improve it ever since.
+A weak credit score can impact everything from your mortgage rates to your ability to get approved for a credit card.

 Maybe this story sounds familiar, and you, too, would like to learn how to improve your credit score?
 Read on for easy-to-follow steps that are sure to help put you on the path to a better financial future.